ssm-lab/rl4mt-replication-package/README.md

 | Cooperative advice type | {Sequential cooperation, parallel cooperation} |

 ## Data replication steps
-Run `python .\02-scripts\plotting.py` from the root and follow the instructions.
-Results will be generated into `03-results`.
+- For the charts, run `python .\02-scripts\plotting.py` from the root and follow the instructions.
+Results will be generated into `03-results` in two formats, in the respective `pdf` and `png` subfolders.
+- For the significance tests, run `python .\02-scripts\t_test.py > 03-results/significance/results.txt` from the root.
+Results will be generated into `03-results/significance` in a textual tabular format.

 ## Results